aws-samples/serverless-patterns/aurora-serverless-s3-ingestion/README.md

     ```
     cd aurora-serverless-s3-ingestion/cdk
     ```
-1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+1. Create a virtual environment for python:
     ```
-    npm install
+    python3 -m venv .venv
     ```
-1. From the command line, configure AWS CDK:
+1. Activate the virtual environment:
    ```
-    * cdk bootstrap ACCOUNT-NUMBER/REGION # e.g.
-    * cdk bootstrap 1111111111/us-east-1
-    * cdk bootstrap --profile test 1111111111/us-east-1
+   source .venv/bin/activate
     ```
+2. Install python modules:
+    ```
+    python3 -m pip install -r requirements.txt
+    ```
+2. From the command line, use CDK to synthesize the CloudFormation template and check for errors:
+    ```
+    cdk synth
+    ```
-2. From the command line, use AWS CDK to deploy the AWS resources:
+2. From the command line, use CDK to deploy the stack:
     ```
     cdk deploy
     ```